-This is the second chapter of “Measure and Middle”.
+This is the second chapter of “About the days ahead”.
 You can find the first chapter here.

 Whenever I think about getting sick, I feel fragile and my heart starts beating fast.
 It has always been like that.
 When COVID-19 rapidly spread around the globe in early 2020, I found myself waking up in a world that felt just as fragile.

 Countries closed their borders.
 People were urged to shelter at home.
 Public life started to shut down and within a few days, ordinary life had become unthinkable.
 My own fear had turned into the fear of a whole society.

 As a reaction, I started a road trip that took me 25.000 kilometers across Germany under strict precautions.
 During this unusual journey, I photographed on the frontlines and in the backyards of the evolving crisis in order to create a personal and comprehensive document of life during this historical period.